Pakistan Academy of Letters: First Board of Governors

 Pakistan Academy of Letters was established in 1976 but its board of governors were not officially appointed by the Government of Pakistan until 1978, when its objectives and functions were also determined.

 Academy's support for the writers

 The Pakistan Academy of Letters gives annual awards called National Literary Awards for the best original books (within the literary and critical categories) written in all the major languages of Pakistan.
 The award recipients were initially given a cash prize of Rupees 100,000 (increased to Rs200,000 by 2016).

-In 1980, Shafiq-ur-Rahman was appointed the academy's first chairman.
-He has been followed in this fixed-tenure position by a number of writers.

-From time to time, the Academy nominates Fellows, and more restrictively some Life Fellows, who earn the privilege of using the post-nominal letters FPAL.
-The Fellowship of the academy is highly selective, indicating high distinction in the respective field, and is only awarded to those who are recognized to have contributed extraordinary work to enrich the creation and understanding of Pakistani literature.

 Awards

 The Kamal-e-Fun Award (Lifetime Achievement Award) was launched in 1997 by the Academy in the field of literature for recognition of creative and research work done by individuals.
 It also initially carried a cash award of Rupees 500,000 (increased to Rupees 1 million by 2016).
 Starting in 1997, it was conferred on fourteen people by the end of 2010.
 A jury comprising Pakistan's eminent literary figures announces, after careful consideration, the name of the yearly award recipient.
 This award is considered to be Pakistan's highest literary award.

 The Academy also confers annual awards for books in Urdu, Punjabi, Sindhi, Pashto, Baluchi, Siraiki, Brahui, Hindko, English, and in translation.
 Known as the National Literary Awards, these were first launched in 1981 and expanded in 2017.